 The Lower Wapato Creek Habitat is located at 1131 E Alexander Ave. in Tacoma (between 12th Street East and State Route 509 near Alexander Avenue).

-The project will re-establish stream and wetland habitat on approximately 20 acres of tidally influenced estuary and fish bearing stream.
+The project re-establishes stream and wetland habitat on approximately 20 acres of tidally influenced estuary and fish bearing stream.
 This type of habitat is very limited within Commencement Bay and is a high priority for restoration.
-This project will improve habitat on lower Wapato Creek, which will augment the PTOI’s fish and wetland habitat site constructed upstream near Freeman Road.
+This project improves habitat on lower Wapato Creek and augments the PTOI’s fish and wetland habitat site constructed upstream near Freeman Road.

-The Port is coordinating all work with the PTOI and their Historic Preservation Office, and will conduct archeological monitoring and implement the project’s inadvertent discovery plan if any cultural resources are encountered.
 The project design incorporates cultural and habitat conditions requested by the PTOI including protection of an existing large cottonwood tree with a hawk’s nest and preservation of as many mature trees as possible on the site, among other items.
 The discovered culturally modified and culturally significant trees remain on site in protected upland areas.

-The purpose of this project is to provide advance or concurrent mitigation for future unavoidable wetland impacts on Port-owned properties and for non-endangered species act (non-ESA) fish/habitat impacts to Wapato Creek (downstream of the site).
+This project provides advance mitigation for future unavoidable wetland impacts on Port-owned properties and for non-endangered species act (non-ESA) fish/habitat impacts to Wapato Creek (downstream of the site).